I regret to advise that because of supply delays in silk from China, I no longer make these chiffon silk scarves.

-My exclusive scarves can be bought direct from me for AU$90 each, wherein I can email you a PayPal invoice, or you can buy some that are listed on the website Gumtree Australia.
+My remaining stock of exclusive silk patterned scarves can be bought direct from me for AU$90 each, wherein I can email you a PayPal invoice, or you can buy some that are listed on the website Gumtree Australia.

 You can also visit the Gallery page to see examples of how these fabrics might look as dresses / skirts.